Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 • fetal malnutrition.

 There are also a number of factors that already arise during childbirth.
-If they appear, the need for resuscitation can be expected.
-Such factors include bradycardia in a child, cesarean section, premature and rapid labor, previa or placental abruption, uterine hypertonicity.
+If they occur, you can expect the need for resuscitation measures.
+Such factors include bradycardia in the child, cesarean section, premature and rapid labor, placenta previa or abruption, uterine hypertonicity.

 Asphyxia of newborns

-The development of disturbances in the processes of respiration with hypoxia of the body causes the appearance of disorders on the part of the circulatory system, metabolic processes and microcirculation.
-Further, there is a disorder in the work of the kidneys, heart, adrenal glands, and brain.
+The development of impaired breathing processes with hypoxia of the body causes the appearance of disorders in the circulatory system, metabolic processes and microcirculation.
+Next, a disorder in the functioning of the kidneys, heart, adrenal glands, and brain appears.

 Asphyxia requires immediate intervention to reduce the possibility of complications.
-The causes of breathing disorders:
+Causes of breathing disorders:

 • hypoxia;

-• impaired airway patency (aspiration with blood, mucus, meconium);
+• airway obstruction (aspiration of blood, mucus, meconium);

-• organic lesions of the brain and central nervous system;
+• organic damage to the brain and central nervous system;

 • developmental defects;